Jacob Meyers Player Props: Astros vs. Mariners

 Mariners Pitching Rankings

-- The Mariners have the eighth-ranked team ERA among all league pitching staffs (3.89).
+- The Mariners have the seventh-ranked team ERA among all MLB pitching staffs (3.81).

+- Mariners pitchers combine to surrender 87 home runs (one per game), the second-fewest in the league.

-- In his last appearance on Saturday against the Tampa Bay Rays, the right-hander threw seven innings, giving up two earned runs while surrendering two hits.
+- His last time out was on Tuesday against the San Francisco Giants, when the right-hander tossed six innings, surrendering two earned runs while allowing three hits.

+- The 23-year-old has an ERA of 4.08, with 12.2 strikeouts per nine innings, in six games this season.
+Opponents have a .225 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.